seanreed1111/sql-recipes/recipes.md

 Using Expressions for Sorting
 Problem
-You want to sort a query result based on values calculated from a column, rather than using the values actually stored in the column.
+You want to sort a query result based on values calculated FROM a column, rather than using the values actually stored in the column.

 Solution
 Put the expression that calculates the values in the ORDER BY clause.